NationalSecurityAgency/maat/README.md

 + MaatDox		-- Maat Doxygen configuration file

 + Makefile.am		-- Maat makefile to build everything

++ management-ui/	-- Code and tutorials for setting up a basic lighttpd-based web server to act as a GUI for Maat requests

 + measurement-specs/	-- Measurement specifications that, when paired with an appropriate APB, are used to complete